 IFC Mall is nestled above the Hong Kong Station and boasts a wide range of designer stores and restaurants.
 It also has a terrace garden on the 4th floor where you can enjoy the view of Victoria Harbour.

 One of the stores that you have to visit is Lane Crawford’s flagship store.
-This is the place to go if you want new Chanel sneakers or a Bottega Veneta bag.
+This is the place to visit if you want new Chanel sneakers or a Bottega Veneta bag.
 Furthermore, the store offers incredible designer collections for womenswear, menswear, shoes, accessories, beauty, and fine jewelry.

 Location: 8 Finance Street, Central, Hong Kong